Tim Berners-Lee: Career and research

 After graduation, Berners-Lee worked as an engineer at the telecommunications company Plessey in Poole, Dorset.
 In 1978, he joined D. G. Nash in Ferndown, Dorset, where he helped create typesetting software for printers.

 Berners-Lee worked as an independent contractor at CERN from June to December 1980.
 While in Geneva, he proposed a project based on the concept of hypertext, to facilitate sharing and updating information among researchers.
 To demonstrate it, he built a prototype system named ENQUIRE.

 After leaving CERN in late 1980, he went to work at John Poole's Image Computer Systems, Ltd, in Bournemouth, Dorset.
 He ran the company's technical side for three years.
 The project he worked on was a "real-time remote procedure call" which gave him experience in computer networking.
 In 1984, he returned to CERN as a fellow.

 In 1989, CERN was the largest Internet node in Europe and Berners-Lee saw an opportunity to join hypertext with the Internet:

-Berners-Lee wrote his proposal in March 1989 and, in 1990, redistributed it.
+Berners-Lee wrote his proposal in March 1989 and redistributed it in 1990.
 It then was accepted by his manager, Mike Sendall, who called his proposals "vague, but exciting".
 Robert Cailliau had independently proposed a project to develop a hypertext system at CERN, and joined Berners-Lee as a partner in his efforts to get the web off the ground.
 They used similar ideas to those underlying the ENQUIRE system to create the World Wide Web, for which Berners-Lee designed and built the first web browser.
-His software also functioned as an editor (called WorldWideWeb, running on the NeXTSTEP operating system), and the first Web server, CERN HTTPd (short for Hypertext Transfer Protocol daemon).
+His software also functioned as an editor (called WorldWideWeb, running on the NeXTSTEP operating system), and the first Web server, CERN httpd (Hypertext Transfer Protocol daemon).